OutSystems/docs-product/src/develop/ui/patterns/web/controls/togglebutton.md

 ---
 tags: runtime-traditionalweb;
-summary: ToggleButton prompts end-users to choose between two states.
+summary: ToggleButton prompts end users to choose between two states.
 ---

 # ToggleButton

-Prompts end-users to choose between two states.
+Prompts end users to choose between two states.

-Use the Toggle Button and prompt end-users to choose between two incompatible states, selecting a preference.
+Use the Toggle Button and prompt end users to choose between two incompatible states, selecting a preference.
 There is always a default value as toggles are digital on/off switches.

 **How to use**